anskp/DOX-AI/README.md

    - Export your resume in **PDF** format, ready for submission.
 This project has evolved with significant enhancements to its resume analysis capabilities:

-Follow these steps to run Smart Resume AI:
+Follow these steps to run DOX Resume AI:

 #### **Setup Instructions** 🛠️

-Follow the steps below to set up and run the **Smart AI Resume Analyzer** on your local machine.
+Follow the steps below to set up and run the **DOX AI Resume Analyzer** on your local machine.

 1. **Clone the repository:**